liquity/dev/README.md

 ### STBL Staking Functions  `STBLStaking.sol`

- `stake(uint _STBLamount)`: sends `_STBLAmount` from the caller to the staking contract, and increases their stake.
+ `stake(uint256 _STBLamount)`: sends `_STBLAmount` from the caller to the staking contract, and increases their stake.
 If the caller already has a non-zero stake, it pays out their accumulated ETH and XBRL gains from staking.

- `unstake(uint _STBLamount)`: reduces the caller’s stake by `_STBLamount`, up to a maximum of their entire stake.
+ `unstake(uint256 _STBLamount)`: reduces the caller’s stake by `_STBLamount`, up to a maximum of their entire stake.
 It pays out their accumulated ETH and XBRL gains from staking.

 ### Lockup Contract Factory `LockupContractFactory.sol`